-Born in Iztapalapa, Mexico, and raised on Ñuu'savi Land in La Ciudad Heroica Huajuapan de León, Oaxaca.
-Omar was brought to the “US” by their mother in 1999 to Ontario, California, which resides on Kizh Land.
+Born in Iztapalapa, Mexico, and raised on Ñuu'savi land in La Ciudad Heroica Huajuapan de León, Oaxaca, Omar was brought to the U.S. by their mother in 1999 to Ontario, California, which resides on Kizh land.

 Today, they call Lenapehoking ( Lower East Side in NYC) home, where they live with their partner, Adam and their beloved Chihuahua Rue.